aoanla/SRDBlog-Src/posts/highlights/2019/wknd-15Sep2019.rst

 .. title: Weekend Highlights: 15 September 2019 (Sunday)
 .. slug: weekendhighlights-15092019
 .. date: 2019-09-11 14:30:00 UTC+01:00
-.. tags: weekend highlights, argentine roller derby, finnish roller derby, nso clinic, national teams, power of scotland, scottish roller derby, australian roller derby, b team champs, british roller derby, fundraisers, open scrims, sunday addendum
+.. tags: weekend highlights, argentine roller derby, finnish roller derby, nso clinic, national teams, power of scotland, scottish roller derby, australian roller derby, b team champs, british roller derby, fundraisers, open scrims, sunday addendum, solvenian roller derby
 .. category:
 .. link:
 .. description:
 .. type: text
 .. author: aoanla

 This is the Sunday addendum of exciting highlights this weekend.
 We have a double dose of action in Argentina, with Indias Roller Derby of Quilmes, and recently Continental Cup winners, Sailor City Rollers both hosting multi-bout events!
-There's also excitement in Scotland, as the selection bout for Men's World Cup team, Power of Scotland is on in Dundee...
+There's also excitement in Scotland, as the selection bout for Men's World Cup team, Power of Scotland is on in Dundee... and we have a Tuesday event in Slovenia as Roller Derby Ljuljana screen Whip it! for Pride!

 The rules are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).